A Non-Metric Approach to Space, Time and Gravitation: Introduction

 \section{Introduction}

-In metric theory the nature of the cosmological expansion is in principle not different from other types of motion; this follows from the most basic postulate in metric theory, namely that space-time can be modelled as a semi-Riemannian manifold.
-Furthermore, it is well-known that metric theory predicts that local systems are hardly affected at all by the cosmological expansion (its effect is at best totally negligible, see e.g. [8] and references therein).
-However, when analyzing the influence of the cosmological expansion on local systems there should be no reason to expect that predictions made within the metric framework should continue to hold in a theory where the structure of space-time is non-metric.
+In metric theory, the nature of the cosmological expansion is in principle not different from other types of motion; this follows from the most basic postulate in metric theory, namely that space-time can be modelled as a pseudo-Riemannian manifold.
+Furthermore, it is well-known that metric theory predicts that local systems are hardly affected at all by the cosmological expansion (its effect is at best totally negligible, see, e.g., [8] and references therein).
+However, when analysing the influence of the cosmological expansion on local systems, there should be no reason to expect that predictions made within the metric framework should continue to hold in a theory where the geometrical structure of space-time is non-metric.

-Recently a new type of non-metric space-time framework, the so-called ``quasi-metric'' framework, was presented in [3].
+Recently, a new type of non-metric space-time framework, the so-called ``quasi-metric'' framework, was presented in [3].
 Also presented was an alternative relativistic theory of gravity formulated within this framework.
-This theory correctly predicts the ''classic'' solar system tests in the case where an asymptotically Minkowski background is invoked as an approximation and the cosmological expansion can be neglected.
+This theory correctly predicts the ''classical'' solar system tests in the case where an asymptotically Minkowski background is invoked as an approximation and the cosmological expansion is neglected.
 However, for reasons explained in [3], the theory predicts a ${\bf S}^3{\times}{\bf R}$-background rather than a Minkowski background for the gravitational field outside a spherically symmetric, isolated source.
-According to the quasi-metric framework, the nature of the cosmological expansion is a direct consequence of the existence of this ${\bf S}^3{\times}{\bf R}$-background.
-Thus, to find how the cosmological expansion affects local systems according to the quasi-metric theory, one must first calculate the spherically symmetric gravitational field with this background and then calculate how test particles move in this field.
+More importantly, the theory also suggests that the cosmological expansion should not be irrelevant for local systems, so it should not be neglected since it may result in the prediction of observable phenomena.
+Therefore, to find how the cosmological expansion affects local systems according to the quasi-metric theory, one must first calculate the spherically symmetric gravitational field with the cosmological expansion included.
+Then one must calculate how test particles move in this field by using the quasi-metric equations of motion describing the effects of the cosmological expansion on test particle motion.